 To create a solid foundation in letter and sound recognition, kindergarten utilizes the “Land of the Letter People.”
 This continuation of the Pre-Kindergarten program uses 26 colorful, friendly characters to make language come alive and literacy grow.
 Within this program, the children are exposed to literature, journal writing, fine arts, map skills, and handwriting.

 Mathematics is also a subject that is presented daily.
-Use of the Singapore math curriculum helps kindergarten students to build a strong foundation in mathematical literacy.
+Use of the Dimensions math curriculum helps kindergarten students to build a strong foundation in mathematical literacy.
 Through manipulatives, literature, workbooks, and fun-filled activities, the children are exposed to varied ways of thinking and expressing solutions.
 Lessons take the children from the concrete to the pictorial to the abstract.

 The curriculum is rounded out with units in geography, fine arts, handwriting, crafts, and seasonal activities.
 Physical education which includes swimming is enjoyed four days per week using the main campus facilities.
 Students also benefit from weekly classes in Spanish, French, science, drama, music, library, and heads-on/hands-on (theme based enrichment).